-133. There is no legitimate penological purpose that supports FDC's policy and practice of subjecting people to the substantial risk of harm from its isolation policies and practices as they are currently implemented and enforced.
-With adequate security measures, other states have developed ways of providing daily exercise, social interactions, and programming to individuals who are similarly situated to those FDC has placed into isolation and claims cannot be permitted to have these interactions because they are such a danger.
+- and practice of subjecting people to the substantial risk of harm from its isolation policies and practices as they are currently implemented and enforced.
+With adequate security measures, other states have developed ways of providing daily exercise, social interactions, and programming to individuals who are similarly situated to those FDC has placed into isolation and claims cannot be permitted to have these interactions because they are such a danger. - 151.
+There are very few people, if any, and certainly not thousands, in FDC's custody who pose an ongoing imminent security threat such that they cannot safely leave their cells each day for exercise, social interactions, and programs.
+Even for people who have engaged in behaviors that posed an imminent risk to the physical safety of others in the past, there is no safety or security reason to deprive them of basic human needs after the immediate threat has subsided.

-- 134. There are very few people, if any, and certainly not thousands, in FDC's custody who pose an ongoing imminent security threat such that they cannot safely leave their cells each day for exercise, social interactions, and programs.
-Even for people who have engaged in behaviors that posed an imminent risk to the physical safety of others in the past, there is no safety or security reason to deprive them of basic human needs after the immediate threat has subsided. - 135.
-There is no safety or security reason to deny people in isolation non-contact visits or phone calls, especially because familial support is often critical to improve behaviors and success upon release from prison.47 In fact, a study of FDC, commissioned by the Florida Legislature and received and reviewed by FDC, urged FDC to focus on its visitation policies because "one of the primary incarceration factors that reduces recidivism is the number of family visits."48 By depriving people of basic human needs, including but not limited to contact with
+- 152. There is no safety or security reason to deny people in isolation non-contact visits or phone calls, especially because familial support is often critical to improve behaviors and success upon release from prison.47 In fact, a study of FDC, commissioned by the Florida Legislature and received and reviewed by FDC, urged FDC to focus on its visitation policies because "one of the primary incarceration factors that reduces recidivism is the number of family visits."48 By depriving people of basic human needs, including but not limited to contact with their families, FDC is increasing the risk to public safety, especially as most people in isolation will be released at some point back into their communities. - 153.
+Indeed, at the conclusion of their prison terms, FDC frequently releases people in isolation directly back into the community after subjecting them to months or years of deprivations without any rehabilitative services.
+On information and belief, if any of these individuals returns to FDC within two years, no matter the reason or their recent behaviors, FDC immediately places them back in isolation.
+FDC's willingness to release people it has deemed too high of a